JZilla808/powerball-auto-generator/readme.md

 go run main.go
 ```

-This will start the scheduled number generator, which will run daily at 9 AM Pacific Time.
+This will start the scheduled number generator, which will run four times daily at 9 AM, 1 PM, 5 PM, and 9 PM Pacific Time.

 ## Commands and Functions